I Love Recipe

 💡 Tips

-Using a cast iron pot, which retains heat well, is excellent for simmering stews for a long time to develop rich flavors.
+Using a cast-iron pot, which retains heat well, is excellent for simmering stews for a long time to develop rich flavors.

 📦 Storage & Reuse

-The finished Kimchi Jjigae (김치찌개) can be stored in an airtight container in the refrigerator for 3-4 days.
+The finished kimchi jjigae can be stored in an airtight container in the refrigerator for 3-4 days.

 🥢 Who This Is For

-It pairs wonderfully with freshly cooked white rice, and serving it with gyeran-mari (계란말이, rolled omelet) or dubu-jorim (두부조림, braised tofu) will create an even more abundant meal.
+It pairs wonderfully with freshly cooked white rice, and serving it with Gyeran-mari (계란말이, rolled omelet) or Dubu-jorim (두부조림, braised tofu) will create an even more abundant meal.

 🔥 Nutrition Info